 Who gets the credit – Sometimes there are a lot of people involved in the solicitation of a particular gift.
 The NPSP contains several out-of-the-box so-called opportunity contact roles.

 These are ways of linking the opportunity with an individual.

-Soft credits are credits for donation that someone did not actually make but the person may have influenced someone to donate.
+Soft credits are credits for donations that someone did not actually make but the person may have influenced someone to donate.

-You can create a full or partial soft credits using the NPSP.
+You can create a full or partial soft credit using the NPSP.